CivicActions/ssp-toolkit/docs/ssp.md

 ### SA-4: Acquisition Process

-> The organization includes the following requirements, descriptions, and criteria, explicitly or by reference, in the acquisition contract for the information system, system component, or information system service in accordance with applicable federal laws, Executive Orders, directives, policies, regulations, standards, guidelines, and organizational mission/business needs:
->   a.
-Security functional requirements;
->   b.
-Security strength requirements;
->   c.
-Security assurance requirements;
->   d.
-Security-related documentation requirements;
->   e.
-Requirements for protecting security-related documentation;
->   f.
-Description of the information system development environment and environment
-> in which the system is intended to operate; and
->   g.
-Acceptance criteria.

 ##### AWS

 The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: acquisition process.